openid/authzen/authorization-api-1_0.md

 subject:
 : REQUIRED.
 The subject for which the response is being issued.
 The format of this field is as described in the Subjects section ({{subjects}})

-results:
+decisions:
 : REQUIRED.
 An array of Subject Query results as described below ({{subject-query-result}}).

-reasons:
-: OPTIONAL.
-An array of Reason Objects ({{reason-object}}) that describe the reason for each reason identified in the `decisions` field.
-This field is REQUIRED if there is at least one decision in the `decisions` field that specifies a `reason_ids` field.
-The content of the `reasons` field MUST provide details of every identifier in the `reason_ids` fields in the `decisions` array.

 nextPageToken:
 : OPTIONAL.
 A string that MAY be used in a Search Request to fetch the next set of responses.

 #### Subject Query Result {#subject-query-result}
-A Subject Query Result is JSON object combining a subject, a list of resource attribute names and an action.
+A Subject Query Result is array of Subject Query Decisions ({{example-subject-query-decision}}).
+It is JSON object combining a subject, a list of resource attribute names and an action.
 Given that a Subject Query result is expected to be the response to a Subject Search, only positive matches should be returned; i.e., only those subjects that match the search criteria (those subjects that are allowed to access the provided Resource Attributes).
 Any Subjects absent from the results do not have any access to the Resource.
 A Subject Query Result has the following fields:

 actions: